 Using Write Mode

 The Write section of the site allows you to work with your book as one long document broken up into chapters (and sections).
 That may seem like a given, but not all writing software allows for that experience (for example, the free Bibisco is said to only allow you to write scene by scene).
 The Write mode includes alignment choices and the ability to change text’s color, as well to insert special characters.
 The software automatically indicates when the text for each chapter was last autosaved, and allows you to access 30 previous versions of content.
 As noted earlier, you can opt for a Full Screen mode by clicking “Panel” at lower left.
 The drop-down Notes option remains available at the lower right corner of the text box for writing, for using to add comments on each section of a book that won’t show up in the actual text.

-Novelize only allows you to export documents in a .docx format.
-A co-founder noted that free tools such as Calibre are available, and that Amazon accepts .docx documents from self-published authors.
-But that does add another step for authors.
-More of a concern is that a 2019 reviewer who did a lot of book formatting while in Novelize spent long hours trying to get those specs to appear in a downloaded option; my plan if purchased would be to hold off on major formatting until after a download as a result.
+Novelize only allows you to export documents in a .docx format, though that may be just fine for your needs.
+A co-founder noted that free tools such as Calibre are available for reformatting, and that Amazon accepts .docx documents from self-published authors.
+But that reformatting does add another step for authors.
+More of a concern is that a 2019 reviewer who did a lot of book formatting while in Novelize spent long hours trying to re-add those specs in a downloaded option.

 You aren’t restricted to using one log-in device with Novelize, so you could technically update content on your internet-accessible tablet or cell phone, though that could be cumbersome for more than jotting down ideas.
 On the grammar front, both Grammarly and ProWritingAid work within the site, and are affiliates of Novelize.